lizm33han/legionnaires-ues-2026/README.md

 Data compiled and cleaned in R (tidyverse).
 Cumulative case curve and derived new-cases-per-reporting-interval chart built with ggplot2.
-Full analysis and narrative in `report/ues-legionnaires-report.Rmd`, knit to HTML.
+Full analysis and narrative in `report/ues-legionnaires-report.Rmd`, knit to Github document.

 ## Reproducing